chevah/geck/content/documentation.rst

 .. sourcecode:: rst

     :Default value: 'DEFAULT-EXAMPLE'
     :Optional: No/Yes
     :From version: VERSION_HERE
     :Values: * The values section should only list the type of values supported
              * Examples include Path, Disabled, Inherit, Path+${USER}
     :Description:
-    The description should further describe the configuration options for the user and what is expected.
+        The description further describes the configuration options for the user and what is expected.

 Adding configuration and log examples